christianbator/webhost/README.md

 ## Usage
 Invoke `webhost` with no arguments to view the usage.

-1. Create your website's `content/` directory in the following structure:
+1. Create your website's `content` directory in the following structure:
 ```
 content/        # Required
   sitemap.txt